 RENEE MONTAGNE, Host:

 But as NPR's Brian Naylor reports, the underlying issues that have prevented agreement on a multi-year FAA bill remain unresolved.

 BRIAN NAYLOR: The agreement was announced yesterday by Senate Majority Leader Harry Reid, who called it a bipartisan compromise between the House and the Senate.
 Transportation Secretary Ray LaHood told CNN last night he was happy the shutdown was about to end.

-Secretary RAY LAHOOD (U.S. Department of Transportation): I'm thrilled for these hard-working people right in the middle of a construction season.
+RAY LAHOOD: I'm thrilled for these hard-working people right in the middle of a construction season.
 They're going back to work Monday, and what they want to do: earn a good wage, take care of their families, and do construction jobs.
 And our FAA employees are going back to work too.
 I'm very, very happy.

-Professor MICHAEL LEROY (University of Illinois): Under the prior rule, which had been in existence for decades, it was necessary for a union to win a majority of all the employees in the defined bargaining unit.
+MICHAEL LEROY: Under the prior rule, which had been in existence for decades, it was necessary for a union to win a majority of all the employees in the defined bargaining unit.
 That meant that a nonvoter essentially voted no. That is how nonparticipation was counted.

 NAYLOR: Democrats in the Senate, led by Transportation Committee Chairman Jay Rockefeller, are fighting the Republican effort to overturn the new ruling.

-Senator JAY ROCKEFELLER (Democrat, West Virginia): Delta wants to have this law changed so that it works for their advantage.
+JAY ROCKEFELLER: Delta wants to have this law changed so that it works for their advantage.